astronomer/docs/learn/airflow-setup-teardown.md

 </TabItem>
 <TabItem value="decorators">

-When using the `@setup` and `@teardown` decorators you can define the setup/teardown relationship between two tasks either by defining [a direct dependency](#direct-dependency) or by providing the object of the called setup task as an argument to the teardown task.
+When using the `@setup` and `@teardown` decorators you can define the setup/teardown relationship between two tasks either by defining direct dependencies or by providing the object of the called setup task as an argument to the teardown task.

 The latter pattern is often used to pass information like a resource id from the setup task to the teardown task.